‘We believe we’re going to win this Cup again’: Sounders remain confident and focused ahead of MLS Cup match with Columbus Crew

 Instead, the Sounders prepared to flex their potent offense against one of the best defensive-minded teams in MLS.
 The Crew opened the home slate with five consecutive shutouts — one occurring before the shutdown.

-Columbus, a league original that last won a MLS Cup in 2008, hasn’t conceded a goal in their past 210 minutes of the postseason.
+Columbus, a league original that last won an MLS Cup in 2008, hasn’t conceded a goal in its past 210 minutes of the postseason.

 Meanwhile, Jordan Morris teams with forward Raul Ruidiaz to head Seattle’s offense, combining for 25 goals overall this season.
 Reserve forward Will Bruin and defenders Shane O’Neill and Gustav Svensson have scored key goals in the Sounders’ run to a fourth Western Conference championship.